PhilippeLeopoldie/bookLibraryBackend/README.md

 - Read descriptions of books
 - Rate and review books
 - Read and contribute opinions
-- Generate creative stories based on books using [OpenAI](https://openai.com/)
+- Generate creative stories based on user settings using [OpenAI](https://openai.com/)
 - Access book data through a clean, structured, and well-documented API

 ---